webzep/saas-template/README.md

 # SaaS Monorepo Template

+> Disclaimer: Cursor generated this readme so it might be horribly fucking wrong

 A modern SvelteKit monorepo template with integrated authentication, payment processing, and headless CMS capabilities.

+The prod docker files are setup to be deployed on Coolify.

 ## What's Included